Question 1

 Question 8

-Which list contains only scalar quantities?
+Which option contains only scalar quantities?

-A. area, length, displacement
+A. Area, length, displacement.

-B. kinetic energy, speed, power
+B. Kinetic energy, speed, power.

-C. potential energy, momentum, time
+C. Potential energy, momentum, time.

-D. velocity, distance, temperature
+D. Velocity, distance, temperature.

 Question 9

-What is the vertical component of this displacement vector?
+The diagram shows a displacement vector.What is the vertical component of this displacement vector?

-A. 3.0 km
+A. 3.0 km.

-B. 4.0 km
+B. 4.0 km.

-C. 5.0 km
+C. 5.0 km.

-D. 6.6 km
+D. 6.6 km.

 Question 10

-A. Impulse and angular momentum
+A. Impulse and angular momentum.

-B. Work and frequency
+B. Work and frequency.

-C. Electromagnetic force and force
+C. Electromagnetic force and force.

-D. Current density and current
+D. Current density and current.

 The answer is C.

-Option A: Impulse and angular momentum.
+A. Incorrect: Impulse and angular momentum.
 Impulse is defined as the change in momentum of an object, which is equal to the product of force and the time interval.
 Angular momentum is defined as the product of mass linear velocity and radius and it is not a scalar quantity nor a vector quantity.

-Option B: Work and frequency, The work is defined as the product of force and displacement and work is a scalar quantity as the dot product of force and displacement is always a scalar quantity.
+B. Incorrect: Work and frequency, The work is defined as the product of force and displacement and work is a scalar quantity as the dot product of force and displacement is always a scalar quantity.
 Frequency is defined as the number of oscillations made per second.
 Frequency is a scalar quantity.

-Option C: Electromagnetic force and force.
+C. Correct: Electromagnetic force and force.
 Electromagnetic force is defined as the energy per unit charge and is a scalar quantity.
 Electromagnetic force is a scalar quantity.
 Force is defined as the product of mass and acceleration and force is a vector quantity.
 This is the pair in which one physical quantity is scalar and other is vector.
 The correct answer is electromagnetic force and force.

-Option D: Current density and current.
+D. Incorrect: Current density and current.
 Current is defined as a moving stream of charged particles ions and electrons from one point to another point.
 Current is a scalar quantity.
 Current density is defined as the amount of charge per unit time that flows through a unit area of cross section.
 The current density is vector quantity.

 Question 1

-Distinguish between a scalar and a vector quantity
+Distinguish between a scalar and a vector quantity.

 Question 2

-A mass of weight 120N is hung from two strings as shown in Figure below.
+A mass of weight 120 N is hung from two strings as shown in figure below.
 Determine, by scale drawing or by calculation, the tension in:

-ii.
+b.
 RB.

 Question 3

 A fielder in a cricket match throws the ball to the wicket-keeper.
-At one moment of time, the ball has a horizontal velocity of 16 `m.s^(-1)` and a velocity in the vertically upward direction of 8.9 `m.s^(-1)`.
+At one moment of time, the ball has a horizontal velocity of 16 m.s-1 and a velocity in the vertically upward direction of 8.9 m.s-1.

 a.
 Determine, for the ball:

-i. its resultant speed
+i.
+Its resultant speed.

-ii. the direction in which it is travelling relative to the horizontal
+ii.
+The direction in which it is travelling relative to the horizontal.

 b.
 During the flight of the ball to the wicket-keeper, the horizontal velocity remains unchanged.
-The speed of the ball at the moment when the wicket-keeper catches it is 19 `m.s^(-1)`.
+The speed of the ball at the moment when the wicket-keeper catches it is 19 m.s-1.
 Calculate, for the ball just as it is caught:

-i. its vertical speed,
+i.
+Its vertical speed.

-ii. the angle that the path of the ball makes with the horizontal.
+ii.
+The angle that the path of the ball makes with the horizontal.

 Question 4

-i.
+a.
 Make a copy of the figure below.
 Draw an arrow to show the direction of the resultant velocity of the aircraft.

-ii.
+b.
 Determine the magnitude of the resultant velocity of the aircraft.

 Question 5